pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 5. Yes First Exclusive Credit Card

-{% include image.html image="yes-first-exclusive-credit-card.jpg" alt="Yes First Exclusive Credit Card" class="cc-center" %}
+{% include image.html image="yes-first-exclusive-credit-card.jpg" alt="Yes First Exclusive Credit Card" class="cc-center mb-3" %}

 Yes First Exclusive is one level higher than Yes First Preferred Credit Card.
 It comes with a reward rate of 1.5%-3% depending on spend categories and provides unlimited domestic and international lounge access to both primary and secondary card holders.
 Below are the main highlights of this card: